 “I don’t think Jake is hiding back there,” Stacy said.

-He looked at Stacy through the mirror, his eyes grinning.
+O’Connor looked at Stacy through the mirror, his eyes grinning.
 “That very observant, Miss ...
 What might your name be?”

 I jabbed Stacy again in the ribs.
 She looked at me as one would an annoying fly.
-“Stacy Enright,” she said as she folded her hands together on the bar.
-“I didn’t appreciate getting strong-armed by your underling in the kitchen.”
+“Bonnie Parker and this is my sidekick Ma Barker.”

 The FBI man turned and placed his hands on the bar.
 “Now,” he said in a demanding tone, “Where’s the bartender?”

-“Tony Costello,” I said.
+“Tony Santini,” I said.

 “I ain’t saying nuttin’ until I talk with my attorney.”
 Tony folded his hands across his chest and looked away from the agent.

-We explained everything to Eric including me lending Jake $100.00.
+We explained everything, including me lending Jake $100.00.
 “Oh man,” he said, “I better check my stash.”

 Stacy came into the bathroom.
 “They ransacked our room too—the bastards.”

-“Why,” Stacy demanded, “Should we give those sons-of-bitches the satisfaction of running us off.”
+“Why?”
+Stacy demanded.
+“I don’t want to give those sons-of-bitches the satisfaction of running us off?”

-“Because,” Eric said in a determined voice that I had never heard before.
-“I had enough marijuana in this vent to ruin my chances of ever becoming a lawyer.”
-And Tony’s been laundering money for the Mob through this place, and the Feds will be closing it down.”
+“Because,” Teddy said in a determined voice that I had never heard before, “I had enough marijuana in this vent to ruin my chances of ever becoming a lawyer.
+And, Tony’s been laundering money for the Mob through this place, and the Feds will be closing it down.”

-By the time we got to a diner in Hazleton, I had started to feel somewhat safer, and Eric had settled back to laid-back guy, but Stacy was still ranting about the whole affair at The Crockford.As we took a seat at the counter, I told Stacy to forget the Crockford, and that we needed to plan our trip.
+By the time we got to a diner in Hazleton, I had started to feel somewhat safer, and Teddy had settled back to laid-back guy, but Stacy was still ranting about the whole affair at The Crockford.
+“Sons-of-bitches”strewing every other sentence.As we took a seat at the counter, I told Stacy to forget the Crockford, and that we needed to plan our trip.

-“Yeah, yeah, I know,” she said between long swallows of her water, “But it still wasn’t right—the way we were treated.”
+“Yeah, yeah, I know,” she said between long swallows of her water, “But it still wasn’t right the way we were treated.”

-Stacy and I agreed, and we decided to drive all day, taking turns behind the wheel.
-I volunteered to drive since Eric had driven the whole way from Long Island.
-“You and Stacy get some sleep, I’m good for four hours, I said.”
+Stacy and I agreed, and we decided to keep on truckin’, taking turns behind the wheel.
+I volunteered to drive since Teddy had driven the whole way from Long Island.
+“You and Stacy get some sleep, I’m good for at least four hours, I said.”

-By noon, a growing weariness gnawed on me for I had not slept in over a day.
+By noon, a growing weariness gnawed on me, for I had not slept in over a day.
 I pulled over into a service area.
 As I filled up the van, Stacy came out and stretched her long arms over her head.
 “Where are we?”
 She asked.